 Subject to payment of fees; the learner will receive this either on completion of the course in person or in the mail within 28 days of the course completion.

-Recognition of Prior Learning is available to persons who have extensive experience in the Work Health and Safety space or related fields.
-If you have over 1 years’ experience fulfilling a OHS role, you should consider the RPL process by undertaking a self-assessment against the competency standards of this qualification.
+Recognition of Prior Learning is available to persons who have extensive experience in Security, Policing, Military and related fields.
+If you have over 1 year’s experience in the field of security operations, you should consider the RPL process by undertaking a self-assessment against the competency standards of this qualification.

 Suggested pathways for further study after completion of this qualification include:

 - CPP31318 Certificate III in Security operations, or

 - CPP31418 Certificate III in Close Protection Operations.

 Fee for service –